 of hearing and cervical spine pain issues.
 Executive Chiropractic of Iowa hears reports

-of improvement in West Des Moines chiropractic patients for seemingly unrelated things that brought them
+of improvement in West Des Moines chiropractic patients for issues not

 into Executive Chiropractic of Iowa for chiropractic care.
 Patients are elated!